Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 This folder's scripts control multiple power-saving aspects, such as the power scheme and device power saving.
 Disabling power-saving increases power consumption and idle temperatures but can improve responsiveness and performance.

 Although the initial setup prompts if you want to disable power-saving, you can toggle it afterward.
-Run either the `Default Power-saving.cmd` or `Disable Power-saving.cmd` file and restart your computer.
+Run `Default Power-saving.cmd` or `Disable Power-saving.cmd` script and restart your computer.

 ### Timer Resolution

-!!! note "Support"
-    This script does not exist on Windows 10, as it is not supported.
+!!! info "Windows 11-only"

 Atlas includes a script that utilizes [@amitxv's TimerResolution utility](https://github.com/amitxv/TimerResolution) to increase the precision of Windows' timer, which benefits applications requiring consistent pacing or [sleeping](https://en.wikipedia.org/wiki/Sleep_(system_call)), such as framerate limiters in some games.

-However, this is at the cost of increased power consumption and is not always beneficial for all applications, so we recommend that you do your own testing.
+However, this is at the cost of increased power consumption and is not always beneficial for all applications, so we recommend you do testing.

-Run the `Enable timer resolution.cmd` or `Disable timer resolution (default).cmd` file to toggle this high precision, and use the `!
+Run the `Enable timer resolution.cmd` script to enable this high precision, and use the `!
 MeasureSleep.exe` utility to track it.
 See [@amitxv's TimerResolution repository](https://github.com/amitxv/TimerResolution#timerresolution) for more information.

 ## :material-printer: Printing

 On Atlas, we have made printing support a configurable option to allow users who do not utilize it to have fewer Windows services running.

 Although the initial setup prompts if you want to disable printing support, you can toggle it afterward.
-Run the `Enable Printing.cmd` or `Disable Printing.cmd` file and restart your computer.
+Run the `Enable Printing.cmd` or `Disable Printing.cmd` script and restart your computer.

 ## :material-card-search: Search Indexing

 Search indexing is a built-in feature in Windows that indexes the contents of your computer.
 Indexing the contents of your PC helps you get faster results when you're searching it for files and other things.

 On Atlas, we have disabled it by default to make the system more lightweight, as indexing can be a resource-intensive process.
-If you want to enable it, run the `Enable Search Indexing.cmd` file and restart your computer.
+If you want to enable it, run the `Enable Search Indexing.cmd` script and restart your computer.

-## :material-microsoft-windows: Start Menu

-The Start Menu folder primarily contains the `Install Open-Shell.cmd` script that automatically installs [Open-Shell](https://open-shell.github.io/Open-Shell-Menu/), the [Fluent-Metro skin](https://github.com/bonzibudd/Fluent-Metro), and the Atlas Open-Shell Preset that configures it.

-Additionally, there are some extra links to other start menu customization programs.
-You can uninstall these programs later to revert to the regular Windows start menu.

 ## :material-restore: System Restore